Ruppyio/eslint-configs/CONTRIBUTING.md

    > If you want to push the synced local to your forked repo, do this command:
    >
    > ```bin
-   > git push origin master
+   > git push origin main
    > ```

 3. Install dependencies using `yarn`.